rehierl/node-tree-outliner/1-basics/1-2-hierarchy-of-sets.md

 <!-- ======================================================================= -->
 ## derived statements

-**CONCLUSION**
+**CLARIFICATION**
 With regards to a consistent setup, the following references may be used:

-* The next outer set (S2) of a subset (S1) will be referred to as the subset's (S1) parent set (S2).
+* The next outer set (S2) of a subset (S1) is said to be the subset's (S1) parent set (S2).
-* The set to which another set is its parent set will be referred to as one of the parent set's child sets.
+* The set, to which another set is its parent set, is said to be one of the parent set's child sets.
-* All inner sets of an outer set will be referred to as the outer set's inner or descendant sets.
+* All the subsets of a set
+  are said to be the set's inner or descendant sets.
-* All the sets to which a set is a descendant set will be referred to as the set's outer or ancestor sets.
+* A set to which another set is a descendant set is said to be one of the set's outer or ancestor sets.
-* A set that has no outer set will be referred to as a root set.
+* A set that has no outer set is said to be a root set.
-* A set of sets that has no more than one root set will be referred to as a hierarchy of sets.
+* A set of sets that has no more than one root set is said to be a hierarchy of sets.
-* A set of sets that has more than one root set will be referred to as a forest of hierarchies.
+* A set of sets that has more than one root set is said to be a forest of hierarchies.
+* Two sets that have the same parent set are said to be sibling sets.

-Note that a root set is no subset to any other set.
+Note that a root set is no subset of any other set.

 ```
  A